isomerpages/moe-rgps/_departments/Gifted Education Programme.md

 *   Pacing
 *   Mathematical communication

-Students are encouraged to communicate in mathematical language, to use various strategies for problem-solving and to appreciate the beauty of Mathematics.
-They are taught skills and heuristics to promote mathematical thinking and to help them in mathematical investigations.
+Students are encouraged to communicate in mathematical language and appreciate the beauty of mathematics.
+They will spend more time in exploring mathematical concepts.
+They will be expected to have deeper understanding of mathematical definitions.

+Students are taught skills and heuristics to promote mathematical thinking and to help them in mathematical investigations.
+There will be more complex and challenging mathematical problems that will require more time and persistence.
+They are expected to engage actively in sharing their mathematical ideas, asking questions and offering solutions.